lmfit/lmfit-py/_sources/model.rst.txt

     >>> gmodel = Model(gaussian)
     >>> gmodel.param_names
     set(['amp', 'wid', 'cen'])
-    >>> gmodel.independent_vars)
+    >>> gmodel.independent_vars
     ['x']

-As you can see, the Model ``gmodel`` determined the names of the parameters and the independent variables.
+As you can see, the Model `gmodel` determined the names of the parameters and the independent variables.
 By default, the first argument of the function is taken as the independent variable, held in :attr:`independent_vars`, and the rest of the functions positional arguments (and, in certain cases, keyword arguments -- see below) are used for Parameter names.
-Thus, for the ``gaussian`` function above, the independent variable is ``x``, and the parameters are named ``amp``, ``cen``, and ``wid``, and -- all taken directly from the signature of the model function.
-As we will see below, you can modify these default determination of what is the independent variable is and which function arguments should be identified as parameter names.
+Thus, for the `gaussian` function above, the independent variable is `x`, and the parameters are named `amp`, `cen`, and `wid`, and -- all taken directly from the signature of the model function.
+As we will see below, you can modify the default assignment of independent variable / arguments and specify yourself what the independent variable is and which function arguments should be identified as parameter names.

 The Parameters are *not* created when the model is created.
 The model knows what the parameters should be named, but not anything about the scale and